epheo/shaddock/README.rst

 **Shaddock**
 ============
-Shaddock is a container based orchestration and deployment tool that rely on a yaml definition model to describe and manage a distributed multi-service infrastructure.
+Shaddock is a container based orchestration and deployment tool that rely on a definition model to describe and manage a distributed multi-service infrastructure.

 **Documentation:** http://shaddock.epheo.eu